Nitrokey/debian-oem/README.md

 ```

-This will create an iso file inside `images/` which can be used for installation.
+This will create an iso file inside `images/` which can be used for installation (or [download](https://www.nitrokey.com/files/ci/nitropc/debian-oem/) the image).

 **On boot, make sure to select "Advanced Options" -> "(Graphical) Automated Install".**